mraza007/Python-for-beginners/booleans.md

     print('Nothing is valid')
 ```

+#### Falsiness and Truthiness
+* This really matter
+* Empty strings, None , 0 has a false value
+* Everything else has true value

 **Indentation really matters in Python Language and (:) These colons help us indent the blocks**
 **You can have multiple (elifs)**